-Apple iTunes helps you backup important data on iPhone 7 to computer before any accidental damage or data loss on your device.
+Apple iTunes helps you backup important data on iPhone to computer before any accidental damage or data loss on your device.
 And you can find these backup files on computer.
 For example, on Windows computer, you can go to/Users/(username) /AppData/Roaming/Apple Computer/MobileSync/Backup/, and get backup files just like we show below.
 But these files seem encrypted and people don’t know what the backup files include.
-So what does iTunes backup include and what does iTunes not save?
+So what does iTunes backup from iPhone 7/7 Plus, or newly-released iPhone 8/8 Plus/X, and what does iTunes not save?

-To make you know better what iTunes backup from an iPhone 7, we use one of top iTunes backup viewers to show you what’s exactly in an iTunes backup.
-We downloaded and installed one iTunes backup viewer – PhoneRescue, and use it to access an iPhone 7 backup and it shows as below.
+To make you know better what iTunes backup from an iPhone, we use one of top iTunes backup viewers to show you what’s exactly in an iTunes backup.
+We downloaded and installed one iTunes backup viewer – PhoneRescue, and use it to access an iPhone backup and it shows as below.

 As you can see on the screenshot, on the left, it lists the file types that you backed up from an iPhone to iTunes, such as contacts, messages and photos.
 And there are 3 main categories in your backup files.